emma-community/emma-csi-driver/README.md

-# emma CSI Driver
+# Emma CSI Driver

-A Container Storage Interface (CSI) driver for Kubernetes that enables dynamic provisioning and management of persistent volumes using the emma.ms cloud platform.
+A Container Storage Interface (CSI) driver for Kubernetes that enables dynamic provisioning and management of persistent volumes using the Emma.ms cloud platform.

 ## Overview

-The emma CSI Driver provides similar functionality to the AWS EBS CSI driver but integrates with emma.ms infrastructure.
-It allows Kubernetes clusters to dynamically provision, attach, detach, and manage block storage volumes through the emma.ms API.
+The Emma CSI Driver provides similar functionality to the AWS EBS CSI driver but integrates with Emma.ms infrastructure.
+It allows Kubernetes clusters to dynamically provision, attach, detach, and manage block storage volumes through the Emma.ms API.

 ## Features